Dances with Waves

 Exchange one day of paddling for a full-day guided hike in nearby Enderby Cliffs Provincial Park.
 Read about the hike at http://nobleadventures.net/summer-fun/enderby-cliffs-hike/

-- SUP or Kayak, paddle and life jacket
+- Stand Up Paddle Board or Kayak, paddle and life jacket

 - All meals, snacks and drinks